stopbeingpoor/trading-game/memory-bank/context.md

 - Understood the basic structure and interaction of frontend components. *(2025-04-30)*
 - Successfully updated GDD.md with detailed gameplay, UI, art, and technical information. *(2025-04-30)*
 - Removed the unused 'firebase' dependency from the project. *(2025-04-30)*
+- Resolved 'setCurrentPrice' initialization error by moving useState declarations before the useCallback hook that uses them in InteractiveTradingPreview.jsx. *(2025-05-01)*